apache/parquet-format/rle-bitpacked.md

 ### Example

-Let's now consider the the following byte stream and a `bit_width = 1`,
+Let's now consider the following byte stream and a `bit_width = 1`,

 ```
 [